 Join us to celebrate our Empire and Flag event during this spring weekend.

-Empire Day was first celebrated in 1902, following the end of the Boer War.
-Traditionally held on 24th May on the birthday of Queen Victoria – it was intended to encourage people, especially children, to be aware of their duties as citizens of the British Empire.
+Empire Day was first celebrated in 1902 and was traditionally held on 24th May on the birthday of Queen Victoria.
+The day was intended to encourage people, especially children, to be aware of their duties as citizens of the British Empire.

 As with all daytime events, you can use your Unlimited Pass!